 - The various containers belonging to the application "stacks" deployed within Docker Swarm are automatically distributed amongst the swarm nodes.

-- Persistent storage for the containers is provide via GlusterFS mount.
+- Persistent storage for the containers is provide via cephfs mount.

-- The traefik service (in swarm mode) receives incoming requests (on http and https), and forwards them to individual containers.
-Traefik knows the containers names because it's able to access the docker socket.
+- The traefik service (in swarm mode) receives incoming requests (on HTTP and HTTPS), and forwards them to individual containers.
+Traefik knows the containers names because it's able to read the docker socket.

 In the case of a failure (or scheduled maintenance) of one of the nodes, the following is illustrated:

-- The failed node no longer participates in GlusterFS, but the remaining nodes provide enough fault-tolerance for the cluster to operate.
+- The failed node no longer participates in Ceph, but the remaining nodes provide enough fault-tolerance for the cluster to operate.